 Our environment defines us.
 The land has carved our personalities and shaped our culture into what it is today, and if you’ve been living in Wyoming, chances are you know exactly what I mean!
-Like our wide open spaces, majestic scenery and peaceful landscapes, we are a proud, solitary, laid back group of individuals.
-However, there are some things that can really get us fired up.
-Here are 15 sure fire ways to make a Wyomingite mad – you might relate more than you want to admit.
+Like our wide open spaces, majestic scenery, and peaceful landscapes, we are a proud, solitary, laid-back group of individuals.
+However, some things can get us fired up.
+Here are 11 sure fire ways to make a Wyomingite mad — you might relate more than you want to admit.

 If you’ve spent some time living in Wyoming, chances are you’re a little fired up just thinking about all of the above!
-Speaking of which, you might also want to check out 12 Sure Fire Ways To Spot A Tourist In Wyoming.
+What would you add to this list?
+Let us know in the comments.

 living in Wyoming